How to Invoice as a Freelancer: Key Components and Template

 - Discussed payment timelines

-Make sure you keep track of your initial contract so that you can be follow agreed terms when you are creating the invoice.
+Make sure you keep track of your initial contract so that you can be sure to follow all agreed-upon terms when you are creating the invoice.

 Describe Your Work

 Your client could be dealing with multiple freelancers, so make sure you are clear in your description of the work you are providing to your client.
-In your invoice provide a detailed description of the assignment and include identifiable information like your company name, the assigned date, due date and contact details.
-This will help you get paid faster because it will eliminate client clarification.
+In your invoice provide a detailed description of the assignment and include identifiable information like your company name, the assigned date, due date, and contact details.
+This will help ensure that you receive payment sooner because it will eliminate client clarification.
 For tips on getting invoices paid quicker, follow our guide on How to Get Invoices Paid Faster.

 Name Your Price

-When you accept work from a client before clear about your pricing upfront in your freelance contract or work offer.
-Be clear about potential fees for things like edits or late payments.
+When you accept work from a client it is important to be clear about your pricing and payment options in your freelance contract or work offer.
+It is also important to be transparent about potential fees for things like edits or late payments.
 If the initial conversation about the work request was done informally in a conversation or over text message, send a follow-up documenting the agreement and specifying your pricing.

 In your invoice make sure to clearly outline the work you have completed in itemized lines rather than grouping your work all together as “work completed”.
 If your client has to get approval for your work from someone at their company, this clarity will help that happen faster.